rhys762/sdlnw/README.md

 - SDL2, SDL2_ttf development libraries.
 - meson (and toolchain, see https://mesonbuild.com/Quick-guide.html)
-- typical linux tools, including but not limited to: wget, unzip
+- typical linux tools, including but not limited to: make, wget, unzip, a c compiler

 # Building